ministryofjustice/itpolicycontent/content/confluence/enterprise/public-key-infrastructure-policy.md

-1. The PKI Services shall be located in an HMG Government building or Supplier building with appropriate physical controls for OFFICIAL-SENSITIVE information, as assessed by the Authority’s DSO or delegated representative.
+1. The PKI Services shall be located in an HMG Government building or Supplier building with appropriate physical controls for OFFICIAL-SENSITIVE information, as assessed by the Authority's DSO or delegated representative.
 2. PKI Services are critical to the security of the information they protect, and therefore should not be housed in open or shared areas.